infiniteflight/infiniteflight-docs/flying-guide/descent-to-landing/vertical-navigation-(vnav).md

 - Within the VNAV button on the [Autopilot](/guide/getting-started/pilot-user-interface/autopilot#autopilot) Flight Control Unit (FCU)
 - And also on the [Status Bar](/guide/getting-started/pilot-user-interface/status-bar#status-bar) if this option has been selected

+You can also manually calculate your TOD, click here to find out how.